hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

 #.
 In the 'Settings' menu, select 'Auto-Start Dask'.

 #.
-Click the *Dask* icon at the left side of the JupyterLab window.
+Click the *Dask* icon on the left side of the JupyterLab window.

 #.
 In the 'Clusters' pane of the 'Dask' tab, click the '+New' button to fire up
    a Dask cluster and connect your notebook to it.
 The default cluster is a *LocalCluster*, which is suited for single-node calculations.

-You can now click any of the yellow-colored bars to open its corresponding Dask dashboard.
+You can now click any of the yellow-colored bars to open the corresponding Dask dashboard.
 Once opened, you can drag-and-drop it anywhere you want, and you can open multiple dashboards in the same session.
-Some useful Dask dashboards include 'Cpu', 'Cluster Memory', 'Task Stream', 'Workers'.
+Some useful Dask dashboards include 'Cpu', 'Cluster Memory', 'Task Stream', and 'Workers'.

 .. figure:: img/jupyterlab-dask.png
+   :target: ../../_images/jupyterlab-dask.png

    Dask Lab extension in action